TacticalMetaphysics/Lisien/CONTRIBUTING.md

 against the Lisien repository.
 Please link me to your source code or at least paste a runnable snippet in the ticket if at all possible.

+Lisien does not follow the formatting conventions of Python's standard `black` autoformatter, due to ideological differences.
+Instead, use `ruff` with the included `ruff.toml`.

 If you need more help, send email to public@zacharyspector.com